dlt-hub/dlt/docs/website/docs/reference/notebook-magic.md

 ---
-title: Command Line Interface for DLT in IPython Notebooks
+title: dlt CLI in IPython Notebooks
 description: The dlt (Data Loading Tool) Command Line Interface (CLI) can be seamlessly integrated into IPython notebooks, enabling a more interactive and visual approach to managing and deploying data pipelines.
 keywords: [magics, notebook]
 ---